Paintings, Drawings & Sculpture

 Exploration of color is my my eternal fascination.
 In this I feel a kinship with Monet, Matisse, Pollock, Rothko and Louis.
 The western landscape provides me the perfect opportunity to explore color.

-For the past 20 years, most of my paintings' themes have centered on landscapes of the American West and to a much lesser extent, figure drawings created during the live model weekly drawing sessions at Third Street Arts in Albuquerque.
+Between 2008–2020, most of my paintings' themes have centered on landscapes of the American West and to a much lesser extent, figure drawings created during the live model weekly drawing sessions at Third Street Arts in Albuquerque.

 Borders, boundaries, edges, and the places where things meet have been constants in my work since I picked up a pencil.
 In nature, this is the most obvious place where two disparate elements meet – the crest of the mountains against the sky, a tree interrupting the vastness of the plains, the faintest tracks of wildlife on the edges of an arroyo.